sadanandpai/resume-builder/README.md

 ### Installation
 - Clone the repo
-- Navigate to 'source_code'
+- Navigate to the folder
 - Run npm install
 - Run npm start

 ## Customize the json data present in data.json file
-For test engineer, sample data can be used from data_test.json For dev engineer, sample data can be used from data_dev.json
+For dev engineer, sample data can be used from data_dev.json For test engineer, sample data can be used from data_test.json

 ## The changes to structure if needed can be done using Resume.js file
 ## The changes to icons according to the section title can be managed in SectionHeader.js